-Carbonite Black+ and Carbonite Black+ 12G have 3 additional output format converters that can be used to convert the output video signal from the video format that the switcher is operating in to another format required by a downstream device.
+Carbonite Black+ has 11 additional output format converters that can be used to convert the output video signal from the video format that the switcher is operating in to another format required by a downstream device.

 Each FSFC channel maintains a separate setting for different video formats.
 This lets you change between video formats without losing FSFC channel configurations.